 This is one of the most common myths that catch first-time homebuyers.
 When you’re buying your first home, the thought of making a 20% down payment can be scary.
 But you don’t need to have 20% saved up.
-At Connexus, we offer low down payment options.
+At Connexus, we offer mortgages that require down payments as low as 3%.
 A large down payment helps to lower your monthly payment, but it’s not a requirement to get a Mortgage Loan.

 Myth #3: You Need an Excellent Credit Score

 While having an excellent credit score obviously helps, it’s not always a problem.
-The average FICO score in America¹ is 695.
-The minimum credit score needed for a conventional mortgage is just 620.
+The average FICO® Score in America¹ is 695.
+Though a score of 640 is generally considered as subprime, you can still get a mortgage.
 If you have a lower score and need help, here are seven ways to improve your credit score.

 Myth #4: Mortgage Rates are the Same Everywhere

-One common misconception is that no matter where you go, you’ll get the same Mortgage rate.
+One common misconception is that no matter where you go, you’ll get the same mortgage rate.
 It’s not true.
-For example, many credit unions (Connexus included) have less fees than big banks, so they’re able to offer lower rates.
+For example, many credit unions (Connexus included) have less fees than big banks, so they’re able to offer slightly lower rates.
 Shop around for a mortgage because the rate can make a big difference on your monthly payment.
-Here are our latest Mortgage rates.
+Here are our latest mortgage rates.